 Every effort should be made to avoid making medical, dental or other appointments when on duty.
-Therefore all staff requiring time off during normal working hours to attend appointments must have this agreed in advance by their Line Manager.
-This should be recorded on a Record of Absence Other Than Sickness or Annual Leave Form, which is signed by the relevant Line Manager prior to the appointment occurring.
+Therefore all staff requiring time off during normal working hours to attend appointments must have this agreed in advance by the YARSM.
+This should be recorded on a Record of Absence Other Than Sickness or Annual Leave Form, which is signed by the YARSM prior to the appointment occurring.
 (See Appendix A).